ASUCICREPO/intelligent-request-collector/README.md

 ```
 aws cloudformation create-stack --stack-name $Stackname --template-url $Template_object_url --parameters ParameterKey=S3Bucket,ParameterValue=$S3BucketName ParameterKey=SESEmail,ParameterValue=$Email —profile $Profile (Profile parameter is optional)
 ```
+- Ensure that the email verification is done.
+(A verification mail will be sent to the email that was given as a parameter.)

 **Steps to launch an AWS EC2 Instance**

 1) Click 'Launch Instance' in the EC2 Console